Textile: Textile industry

-The textile industry grew out of art and craft and was kept going by guilds.
+The textile industry grew out of art and craft and was kept going by craft guilds.
 In the 18th and 19th centuries, during the Industrial Revolution, it became increasingly mechanized.
 In 1765, when a machine for spinning wool or cotton called the spinning jenny was invented in the United Kingdom, textile production became the first economic activity to be industrialized.
 In the 20th century, science and technology were driving forces.

 The textile industry exhibits inherent dynamism, influenced by a multitude of transformative changes and innovations within the domain.
 Textile operations can experience ramifications arising from shifts in international trade policies, evolving fashion trends, evolving customer preferences, variations in production costs and methodologies, adherence to safety and environmental regulations, as well as advancements in research and development.

 The textile and garment industries exert a significant impact on the economic systems of numerous countries engaged in textile production.